 As long as I can remember I always wanted to be friends with the girls.
 Even when I was in the lower elementary grades when boys typically think of girls as repulsive.
 When I got to the higher elementary grades, my life took a very bad turn for the worse.
 At this point, I was expected to spend all of my social time with the other boys, but that wasn’t what I wanted.
 That never worked for me.

 While I have had a few male friends they have been extremely few and far between.
-To date, I have only had two male friends who I would consider very close friends.
+To date, I have only had three male friends who I would consider very close friends.

 I have never understood men